SMPyBandits/SMPyBandits/NonStationaryBandits.md

 # **Non-Stationary Stochastic Multi-Armed Bandits**

 A well-known and well-studied variant of the [stochastic Multi-Armed Bandits](https://en.wikipedia.org/wiki/Multi-armed_bandit) is the so-called **Non-Stationary Stochastic Multi-Armed Bandits**.
 I give here a short introduction, with references below.
-If you are in a hurry, please read the first two pages of [this article instead](https://arxiv.org/pdf/1802.08380).
+If you are in a hurry, please read the first two pages of [this recent article instead (arXiv:1802.08380)](https://arxiv.org/pdf/1802.08380).

 - The first studied variant considers *piece-wise* stationary problems, also referred to as **abruptly changing**, where the distributions of the `$K$` arms are stationary on some intervals `$[T_i,\ldots,T_{i+1}]$` with some abrupt change points `$(T_i)$`.
     + It is always assumed that the location of the change points are unknown to the user, otherwise the problem is not harder: just play your [favorite algorithm](docs/Policies.html), and restart it at each change point.